home - Electricity

 The famous marbled plaster is called "Marmorino".
 Literally means "little marble" on italian: Tiny marble particles are mixed with lime to create a smooth, polished plaster.

-Its surface is smooth, shiny and has a gradual movement between light and shadow thanks to craftsmanship, which gives a sense of depth and reflects light well.
+Its surface is smooth, shiny, has a gradual movement between light and shadow thanks to craftsmanship, which gives a sense of depth and reflects light well.
 To the touch, such a wall will be smooth and cold.

-Marmorino can be applied to indoor and outdoor surfaces and is suitable for modern and historic interiors.
+Marmorino can be applied to interior and exterior surfaces and is suitable for modern as well as historic interiors.
 It has mold resistant properties, excellent waterproofing, antibacterial properties, making it highly desirable for luxury bathrooms and other wet areas.
 The finish becomes stronger with age.

-It is the most versatile of Italian plasters, and can be used for many textures, from polished marble to rustic, rough, natural stones such as Travertine.
+It is the most versatile of Italian plasters and can be used to make many textures, from polished marble to rustic, rough, natural stones such as Travertine.
 It can be finished to a smooth or marbled look.
-It can have a varying degree of gloss depending on how long it has been polished.
+It can have a variable degree of gloss depending on how long it has been polished.
 The finish can be enhanced with color pigments.

 Marmorino is available in a variety of grains, giving many shades and decorative effects: